go-chai/chai/README.md

-# Chai
+# chai

 ## Description

-Chai is an extension for a few popular http routers that adds support for type safe http handlers via Go 1.18's generics.
+`chai` is an extension for a few popular http routers that adds support for type safe http handlers via Go 1.18's generics.
 This allows it to also generate a swagger spec by automatically detecting the request/response types, http methods and route paths.

-Chai uses [swaggo/swag](https://github.com/swaggo/swag) annotations for the parts of the swagger spec that cannot be automatically inferred.
+`chai` uses [swaggo/swag](https://github.com/swaggo/swag) annotations for the parts of the swagger spec that cannot be automatically inferred.

 ## Supported http routers